 Abstract

-The self-prioritization effect (SPE) refers to the effect that performance in cognitive tasks is better when stimuli are related to the self than when they are not.
-The social-associative learning task (SALT) emerged as the mainstream paradigm to study SPE in the last decade for its simplicity and elimination of familiarity effects.
+The self-prioritization effect (SPE) refers to the effect that performance is better when stimuli are related to the self than when they are not in cognitive tasks.
+The social-associative learning task (SALT) emerged as a mainstream paradigm to study SPE in the last decade for its simplicity and elimination of familiarity effects.
 As a simple button-pressing task, SALT yields two direct outcomes: reaction time and accuracy.
 Indirect indices can be derived from reaction times and accuracy, including sensitivity d prime under signal-detection theory, the efficiency index through a direct division between reaction times and accuracy, and drift rate (v) and starting point (z) estimated using drift-diffusion models.
-All these direct and indirect indices can be used to quantify SPE in the literature.
+All these direct and indirect indices have been used to quantify SPE in the literature.
 However, the reliability of these SPE indices has never been tested.
 To fill this gap, we will re-analyze existing data from multiple datasets using intraclass correlation coefficient (ICC) and split-half reliability.
 Our results will provide a benchmark for future studies.

 Introduction

-The Self-Prioritization Effect (SPE) refers to the phenomenon where performance in cognitive tasks is better when stimuli are related to the self than when they are not.
+The Self-Prioritization Effect (SPE) refers to the phenomenon that is better when stimuli are related to the self than when they are not performance in cognitive tasks.
 This effect has been established as a robust finding since the 1950s.
-During the early days of cognitive psychology, researchers found that subjects could recognize their own name from noisy auditory information even with insufficient cognitive resources, in the dichotic listening tasks (Cherry, 1953; Moray, 1959).
-Craik and Tulving (1975) discovered the SPE effect in memory, where information related to the self is easier to recall, and this finding has since been replicated in many other studies (Conway & Dewhurst, 1995; Rogers et al., 1977; Symons & Johnson, 1997).
-Over the following decades, the SPE has also been found when different stimuli was used, such own face (Keenan et al., 2000; Kircher et al., 2000; Turk et al., 2002), own voice (Hughes & Harrison, 2013; Payne et al., 2021), own name (Constable, Rajsic, et al., 2019), and newly owned object (Strachan et al., 2020).
-Additionally, the effect has been found in perceptual task, attentional task, memory task, and social judgment (Cunningham & Turk, 2017; Desebrock et al., 2018; Sui & Humphreys, 2013).
+In the early days of cognitive psychology, researchers found that subjects could recognize their own names that mixed with noisy auditory background, even when the self-name is not the target of the task in dichotic listening tasks (Cherry, 1953; Moray, 1959).
+SPE effect was then reported in memory research by Craik and Tulving (1975), who reported that more words weree recaaled when participants related them to the self than when participant process these words in other levels (e.g., semantic).
+This SPE effect in memory was then replicated in by many other (Conway & Dewhurst, 1995; Rogers et al., 1977; Symons & Johnson, 1997).
+In the following decades, the SPE has also been found when different stimuli was used, such own face (Keenan et al., 2000; Kircher et al., 2000; Turk et al., 2002), own voice (Hughes & Harrison, 2013; Payne et al., 2021), own name (Constable, Rajsic, et al., 2019), and newly owned object (Strachan et al., 2020).
+SPE was found across a variety of cognitive tasks, such as perceptual decision-making task (), attentional task (), and social judgment (Cunningham & Turk, 2017; Desebrock et al., 2018; Sui & Humphreys, 2013).

-Although SPE is often argued to be a self-specific effect, it can be challenging to disassociate it from the familiarity effect since most studies use stimuli owned by participants as well as stimuli owned by others as the baseline condition.
-This issue has been addressed by the Self-Associative Learning Task (SALT).
-In SALT, participants first associate geometrical shapes (e.g., triangle, square, and circle) with labels of persons (e.g., "You," "friend," and "stranger") and then complete a perceptual matching task in which they decide if the shape-label pairs presented on the screen match the learned association or not (Sui et al., 2012).
-Using SALT, researchers have found that shapes associated with the self are performed better, with faster response times, better accuracy, and/or higher sensitivity scores as compared to shapes associated with friends and strangers (Schäfer & Frings, 2019; Sel et al., 2019; Sui et al., 2016).
+Although SPE is often argued to be a self-specific effect, it can be challenging to disassociate it from the familiarity effect since most studies use stimuli owned by participants or by others.
+In 2012, Sui et al proposed a paradigm where participants first associate geometrical shapes (e.g., triangle, square, and circle) with labels of persons (e.g., "You," "friend," and "stranger") and then perform a perceptual matching task in which they decide if the shape-label pairs presented on the screen match the learned association or not (Sui et al., 2012).
+Because the task requires participants to learn the social meaning of different geomatric shapes, it is called social associative learning task (SALT).
+In this task, Sui et al (2012) found that shapes associated with the self are performed better, with faster response times, better accuracy, and/or higher sensitivity scores as compared to shapes associated with friends and strangers.
+Because the self-relatedness is immediately acquired right before they start the perceptual matching task, this paradigm eliminated the effect of familiarity of the simuli.